 3B-2.11.
-How does the CoC make sure that homeless participants are informed of their eligibility for and receive access to educational services?
-Include the policies and procedures that homeless service providers (CoC and ESG Programs) are required to follow.
-In addition, include how the CoC, together with its youth and educational partners (e.g. RHY, schools, juvenilee justice and children welfare agencies), identifies participants who are eligible for CoC or ESG programs. (limit 2000 characters)
+How does the CoC make sure that homeless individuals and families who become homeless are informed of their eligibility for and receive access to educational services?
+Include the policies and procedures that homeless service providers (CoC and ESG Programs) are required to follow. (limit 2000 characters)

-Family shelter and supportive housing providers are required to inform the families they serve about eligible education services.
-They are also required to provide appropriate referrals and to closely work with education liaisons to comply with local and federal policies.
-Community Shelter Board, on behalf of the CoC, monitors each provider on adherence to the following policy: "Children and youth have access to public education and receive assistance exercising their rights as protected by the McKinney-Vento Homeless Assistance Act of 1987, as amended, Title VII, Subtitle B; 42 U.S.C.
+Family shelter and permanent housing providers are required to inform the families they serve about eligibility for and access to education services.
+They are required to provide appropriate referrals and to closely work with education liaisons to comply with local and federal policies.
+Community Shelter Board, on behalf of the CoC, monitors each provider annually via an onsite visit requiring written evidence in client files of compliance with the following policy: "Children and youth have access to public education and receive assistance exercising their rights as protected by the McKinney-Vento Homeless Assistance Act of 1987, as amended, Title VII, Subtitle B; 42 U.S.C.
 11431.
-Heads of households are advised of their rights as they relate to the public education system...Program staff can describe measures taken to ensure that client's rights are not violated in relation to public education, including identification of and contact with the local Homeless Education Liaison serving the program's client population.
+Heads of households are advised of their rights as they relate to the public education system.
+Program staff can describe measures taken to ensure that clients' rights are not violated in relation to public education, including identification of and contact with the local Homeless Education Liaison serving the program's client population.
 There is a process for advising heads of households of their rights as they relate to the public education system.
 This information is posted in an area where clients have access to it.
 Client files provide examples of clients working with the Homeless Education Liaison or other applicable staff members to place children in public school, early childhood programs such as Head Start, Part C services in accordance with the Individuals with Disabilities Education Act, and/or other programs authorized under Subtitle B of Title VII of the McKinney-Vento Homeless Assistance Act of 1987.
-If a family with children is entering permanent housing, efforts are made to house the family as close as possible to its school of origin so as not to disrupt such children's education."
-CSB monitors annually all providers through an onsite visit requiring written evidence in the clients' file of compliance with the policy.
+If a family with children is entering permanent housing, the agency makes efforts to house the family as close as possible to its school of origin so as not to disrupt children's education."